Notice of Pre-AIA or AIA Status

 This application currently names joint inventors.
 In considering patentability of the claims the examiner presumes that the subject matter of the various claims was commonly owned as of the effective filing date of the claimed invention(s) absent any evidence to the contrary.
 Applicant is advised of the obligation under 37 CFR 1.56 to point out the inventor and effective filing dates of each claim that was not commonly owned as of the effective filing date of the later invention in order for the examiner to consider the applicability of 35 U.S.C.
 102(b)(2)(C) for any potential 35 U.S.C.
 102(a)(2) prior art against the later invention.

-Regarding claims 2 and 10, 3rd Generation Partnership Project fails to teach the method as claimed in claim 1, further comprising: sending a registration request to the first PLMN among the plurality of PLMNs; and maintaining, in the database of the UE, an updated enhanced slice aware SoR information list having an updated network slice support information list together with granularity information per tracking area identity of each PLMN based on a reception of a response of the registration request from the first PLMN.
+Regarding claims 2 and 10, the combination of 3rd Generation Partnership Project and Casati fail to teach the method as claimed in claim 1, further comprising: sending a registration request to the first PLMN among the plurality of PLMNs; and maintaining, in the database of the UE, an updated enhanced slice aware SoR information list having an updated network slice support information list together with granularity information for each PLMN based on a reception of a response of the registration request from the first PLMN.

 However, in related art, Koshta teaches the method as claimed in claim 1, further comprising: sending a registration request to the first PLMN among the plurality of PLMNs (Paragraphs 0048, 0052, 0057, especially paragraph 0057); and